Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Introduction

-Disentangling the different Ly$\alpha$ powering mechansims at work in LABs is warranted, as the relevant Ly$\alpha$ emission processes are linked to the physical processes that regulate the build-up of stellar mass and growth of super-massive black holes in the most-massive galaxies of the present day universe.
 Integral-field spectroscopic \citep[IFS; ][]{Bacon2017a} observations are an especially promising observational line of attack for such studies.
-The modern integral-field spectrographs on 10\,m class telescopes, i.e. the ``Keck Cosmic Web Imager'' \citep[][]{Morrissey2018} at the Keck II telescope and the ``Multi Unit Spectrocopic Explorer'' \citep[MUSE,][]{Bacon2010,Bacon2014} at ESO's Very Large Telescope UT4, are ideally suited to cover the projected sizes of LABs.
-An analyses of combined spectral and spatial information from IFS can provide a detailed view of the Ly$\alpha$ morpho-kinematics.
-Especially, cold-mode accretion filaments are expected to leave imprints on the velocity fields compared to simple Keplarian motions \citep[]{Arrigoni-Battaia2018,Martin2019}.
+Disentangling the different Ly$\alpha$ powering mechanisms at work in LABs is warranted, as the relevant Ly$\alpha$ emission processes are linked to the physical processes that regulate the build-up of stellar mass and growth of super-massive black holes in the most-massive galaxies of the present day universe.
+The modern integral-field spectrographs on 10\,m class telescopes, i.e. the ``Keck Cosmic Web Imager'' \citep[][]{Morrissey2018} at the Keck II telescope and the ``Multi Unit Spectroscopic Explorer'' \citep[MUSE,][]{Bacon2010,Bacon2014} at ESO's Very Large Telescope UT4, are ideally suited to cover the projected sizes of LABs.
+Analyses of combined spectral and spatial information from IFS can provide a detailed view of the Ly$\alpha$ morpho-kinematics.
+Specifically, cold-mode accretion filaments are expected to leave imprints on the velocity fields compared to simple Keplarian motions \citep[]{Arrigoni-Battaia2018,Martin2019}.
 Moreover, gas which is not affected by star-formation or AGN driven feedback is expected to be kinematically more quiescent than feedback heated gas.
-Thus these processes can potentially be distinguished by spatially mapping the observed Ly$\alpha$ line width.
+Thus, these processes can potentially be distinguished by spatially mapping the observed Ly$\alpha$ line width.